 The 3rd hole at Torrey Pines South.
 Photo credit: Jon Cavalier @linksgems

 These are virtuous goals, especially in our era of declining public services.
 If mega munis do their jobs well, their owners—city, county, or state governments—can do their jobs better.
 But the model isn’t easy to pull off, and today its future is as uncertain as ever.

 By my count, there are currently four mega munis in America: Bethpage Black, owned by the state of New York; Torrey Pines South Course, owned by the city of San Diego, California; Chambers Bay Golf Course, owned by Pierce County, Washington; and TPC Harding Park, owned by the city of San Francisco.

 The trend started in the late 1990s, when USGA executive director David Fay decided to turn Bethpage Black into a U.S. Open host.
-Rees Jones, in the midst of his reign as “Open Doctor,” renovated the course, scrubbing off layers of grit that had accumulated in the second half of the 20th century.
+Rees Jones, then in the middle of his reign as “Open Doctor,” renovated the course, scrubbing off layers of grit that had accumulated over the decades.
 The 2002 U.S. Open was a success—a “People’s Open,” won by the people’s champion, Tiger Woods.

 The 4th hole at Bethpage Black.
 Photo credit: Jon Cavalier @linksgems

 By then, Rees Jones had already overhauled Torrey South in preparation for a U.S. Open, and former USGA president Sandy Tatum was spearheading a movement to revitalize Harding Park.
 Meanwhile, Pierce County executive John Ladenburg was in touch with Rees’s brother, Robert Trent Jones, Jr., about building the “Bethpage Black of the West” on an abandoned mine next to Puget Sound.